DMon 0.4: New guts & new features

 Most changes in this release are not user-visible, because I have been rewriting the insides of DMon to use libwheel, which enables some nice features and allowed to reduce the amount of code (less is more!).
 Anyway this is a summary of what’s new since version 0.3.7:

-• Long command line options are now supported.
+- Long command line options are now supported.
 Parsing and error reporting of arguments was improved.

-• It is now possible for dmon to read options from text files, by passing --config (or -C) as first command line option, followed by a path to a file.
-File format is dead easy: long command line options (without trailing dashes) followed by arguments, one option per line, and lines starting with dashes are ignored.
+) as first command line option, followed by a path to a file.
+File format is dead easy: long command line options (without trailing dashes) followed by arguments, one option per line, and lines starting with dashes are ignored. - Real-time updates on the status of the processes being monitored can

-• The drlog log tool, which supersedes rotlog, was added.
-Use it to log to a directory of auto-rotated log files.
+, was added.
+Use it to log to a directory of auto-rotated log files. - A multicall binary is now built by default (that is: one binary

-• A number of small cleanups and fixes, both in the code and manual pages.
+to Make. - A number of small cleanups and fixes, both in the code and manual pages.

 What next?